An early history of the land

 The genesis of the park can be traced to September 10, 1974, when Interstate MUD was created to provide water, wastewater, and drainage services within its boundaries.
 Over the next few years, Homart Development Company constructed the infrastructure facilities for these services as it developed the land.

 In 2003 and 2004 the Texas Legislature passed legislation, ratified by Texas voters, that gave MUDs the ability to finance, construct and maintain parks and recreational amenities.
-“As soon as the legal authority was granted, the Interstate directors began the preliminary work,” said Barry J. Kaplan, an original board director who serves as president of the current board.
+“As soon as the legal authority was granted, the Interstate directors began the preliminary work,” said Barry J. Kaplan, who served on the board of directors for 40 years before retiring in 2022.
 “We had the detention basin and we wanted to turn that into an amenity pond.”

 The first step was to hire a landscape architecture company to design the park.
 The board chose the landscaping design firm TBG Partners in 2005.
 In 2006, a bond election was held, and voters approved $10 million in bonds to be used for park and recreational facilities.
 Kaplan said the board set out to create a park that “was unlike any other public park in design and especially maintenance.”
 So far, about $5 million has been expended on park construction.